goldenguy00/MiscFixes/Release/README.md

 # Misc Fixes

-- Added additional child locator entries to the Hud.
-These are difficult to find normally because they have no identifiable component attached.
+Designed to comprehensively address the bugs and exceptions that game updates introduce, and attempts to soften the impact that breaking changes have on the existing mod ecosystem, primarily through Harmony based IL hooks.
+It also applies a small amount of game integrety focused asset updates.

 ---

+# FOR DEVS:
+## HUD ChildLocator Entries

+- These are difficult to find normally because they have no identifiable component attached.

-### New entries:
+## New entries:

 > - "SpringCanvas"
 > - "UpperRightCluster"